 What the K Avenue corridor actually offers

 The corridor is genuinely small.
 There is no hidden back street with four more restaurants nobody talks about.
 What you see from K Avenue is roughly what is available: a long-running seafood institution, a casual counter near the water, a handful of smaller spots, and the ocean a block or two away from most of them.
-Kure Beach dining rewards a visitor who arrives with a clear intention, not one who is still deciding when they pull in.
-The shorter list is the feature, not the limitation, if the goal is a straightforward meal attached to a beach or history day trip.
+Kure Beach dining rewards a visitor who arrives with a clear intention.
+The shorter list is the feature if the goal is a straightforward meal attached to a beach or history day trip.

 Timing the day